-Filming has officially begun on Disney’s next villain origin story, Cruella, starring Emma Stone and Dame Emma Thompson (Sybill Trelawney).
+Filming has officially begun on Disney's next villain origin story, Cruella, starring Emma Stone and Dame Emma Thompson (Sybill Trelawney).
 Thompson was spotted last week in London by both the Daily Mail and Metro, looking wickedly fabulous in a posh outfit and beehive hairdo outside the Liberty department store on Regent Street.
-The film is reportedly set in punk-era London of the late 1970s and early 1980s, and Stone was also spotted wearing a maid’s uniform with her hair dyed bright red.
-You can check out photos of Thompson during filming below.
-We’ll finally learn why Miss De Vil was so anti-puppy on May 28, 2021!
+The film is reportedly set in punk-era London of the late 1970s and early 1980s, and Stone was also spotted wearing a maid's uniform with her hair dyed bright red.
+We'll finally learn why Miss De Vil was so anti-puppy on May 28, 2021!

 The stars have been out by the dozens at the Venice and Toronto International Film Festivals, and that includes several of your wizarding world favorites!